rayprogramming/copilot-os/docs/index.md

 ---
 layout: home
-title: Copilot Agent Chain
+title: CoPilot OS
 nav_order: 1
 ---

-# Copilot Agent Chain Documentation
+# CoPilot OS Documentation

-Welcome to the **Copilot Agent Chain** documentation!
+Welcome to the **CoPilot OS** documentation!
 This site provides comprehensive guidance for using, developing, and extending the intelligent agent orchestration system.

-## What is Copilot Agent Chain?
+## What is CoPilot OS?

-**Copilot Agent Chain** is a Go-based MCP (Model Context Protocol) server that orchestrates intelligent agent chains using GitHub Copilot CLI.
+**CoPilot OS** (CoPilot Orchestration System) is a Go-based MCP (Model Context Protocol) server that orchestrates intelligent agent chains using GitHub Copilot CLI.
 The server automatically evaluates user prompts, selects optimal agents from your codebase's `.github/agents/` directory, chains them together with context flow, and returns synthesized results.

 ### Key Features